david-palomo/iberdrola-scraper/README.md

 - `START_DATE`: The start date for the scraping period.
 Defaults to 'yesterday'.
 - `END_DATE`: The end date for the scraping period.
 Defaults to 'yesterday'.
 - `ALERT_THRESHOLD`: The alert threshold as a float.
-Defaults to 'inf'.
+Defaults to 'inf' ("infinite", meaning that all notifications will be treated as info, not as alerts).
 - `DRIVER_URL`: The URL of the Selenium Grid driver.
 Defaults to 'http://localhost:4444'.
 - `RETRIES`: The number of retries in case of failure.
 Defaults to '3'.
 - `RETRY_DELAY`: The delay between retries in seconds.
 Defaults to '60'.